-Mexican Spot Mi Vida Opens on 14th Street with a Controversially Colorful Mural
+Mexican Spot Mi Vida Opens on 14th Street With a Controversially Colorful Mural

 Knead Hospitality + Design, known for big, splashy DC restaurants like Succotash Prime and Gatsby, just unveiled their latest venture: Mi Vida on 14th Street, a spinoff of their Mexican flagship at the Wharf.
 The three-story venture, which takes over from Matchbox, is roaring out the gate with a glitzy tequila-fueled bar; group-friendly “grazing platters” loaded with Mexican snacks or desserts; and full-service lunch, brunch, and dinner.
 Also, a massive pink mural on the brick facade that’s drawing a lot of attention—and criticism—from onlookers.

 The building at 14th and T Streets, Northwest—originally built in 1907 as a bowling and billiards alley—maintained an old time-y look in its Matchbox days, complete with flickering lanterns.
-Knead designed the space with architect //3877 and commissioned Brushdecor artist Jose Roldan Rendon to add some (well, a lot of) color.
+Knead commissioned local design group //3877 and Brushdecor artist Jose Roldan Rendon to revamp the space and add some (well, a lot of) color.
 Haters—mostly Popville commenters—are calling the bright, floral design “tacky AF,” “mediocre at best,” and “like Lisa Frank threw up all over it.”
 Defenders—also Popville commenters—make points like: “The city doesn’t need to look like Lincoln was shot last night.”
 For their part, married Knead Hospitality + Design founders Jason Berry and Michael Reginbogin want to set the record straight.

 “The mural on the front is not on historic brick, and we restored the majority of the trim and molding on the building—which was fairly dilapidated and falling apart,” says Reginbogin.
 “We wanted to add a splash of color.
 Mi Vida means ‘My Life,’ and that is not tones of beige.”